thybag/quick-spot/readme.md

  * `qs.setDatastore(newDatastore)` - Set a new datastore.
 Datastores can be created via `quickspot.datastore({url: "bla"});`
  * `qs.refresh()` - Refresh current search results (use when updating a datastore)
  * `qs.datastore` - provides access to the datastore object itself.

+Additional data stores can be created using:

+ 	quickspot.datastore({url: "url"});

+This will return a quickspot datastore container, within it a datastore will be created as `store` once it has been initialized.
+Use `options.loaded(ds)` to add a callback to listen for this.
+The quickspot datastore container can also be added directly to the `setDatastore` method on quickspot.
+Options are the same as for quickspot.